victorsungo/victorsungo.github.io/_pages/about.md

 # News
 * 1 paper accepted by EMNLP 2022!
-* 1 paper accepted by NAACL 2022!
+* 1 paper accepted by NAACL 2022 as an Oral paper!
 * 2 papers accepted by ACL 2022!
 * 1 paper accepted by EMNLP 2019!